Circulant ADMM-Net for Fast High-resolution DoA Estimation: Conclusion

 \section{Conclusion}

-We presented CADMM-Net and CHADMM-Net two deep-unfolded versions of ADMM that impose a circulant and Hermitian-circulant constraint on the learnable matrices so as to both considerably reduce the number of learnable parameters per layer as well as decrease the computational complexity while achieving a competitive performance compared with LISTA, ADMM-Net, TLISTA, and THLISTA as well as ISTA and ADMM with respect to the detection rate, the RMSE, and the NMSE.
+We presented CADMM-Net and CHADMM-Net, two deep-unfolded versions of the ADMM algorithm for DoA estimation, wherein we impose circulant and Hermitian-circulant constraints on the learnable matrices, motivated by the circulant nature of the Gram matrix that appears in the ADMM algorithm under mild assumptions with respect to the array geometry and the uniform nature of the normalized frequency grid used in the dictionary.
+By exploiting the well-known properties of circulant matrices, we then show that we can considerably reduce the number of learnable parameters per layer as well as decrease the computational complexity.
+We then performed an extensive characterization of the proposed architectures with respect to the detection rate, the RMSE, and the NMSE, and showed that, in addition to providing both a smaller inference CFLOPS count through the use of FFTs as well as a significantly smaller model parameter count, they are able to maintain a competitive performance against LISTA, ADMM-Net, THADMM-Net, TLISTA, and THLISTA as well as ISTA and ADMM.